maxwolf621/Notes/JavaNote/javanotes/map.md

 LinkedHashMap<K, V> lhm = new LinkedHashMap<K, V>(int capacity, float fillRatio);
 ```

-This constructor is also used to initialize both the capacity and fill ratio for a LinkedHashMap along with whether to follow the insertion order or not.
+The following constructor is also used to initialize both the capacity and fill ratio for a LinkedHashMap along with whether to follow the insertion order or not.
 ```java
 LinkedHashMap<K, V> lhm = new LinkedHashMap<K, V>(int capacity, float fillRatio, boolean Order);
 ```